 Programs and Initiatives

-The Louisiana Campaign for Tobacco-Free Living
+The Louisiana Campaign for Tobacco-Free Living (TFL)

 TFL has created a variety of initiatives with the needs of Louisiana’s diverse population in mind.
 Each initiative addresses a specific opportunity for change and represents a focused effort to support the smoke-free movement in Louisiana.

-Next Era is a statewide youth movement uniting teens across Louisiana as agents of change to promote healthy, tobacco-free lifestyles.
+Next Era is a statewide youth movement uniting teens across Louisiana as agents of change to promote healthy tobacco-free lifestyles.
 Next Era empowers high school teens to work toward policy change in their communities and across the state.

 Quit With Us, LA is a partnership between TFL and the Department of Health and Hospitals Tobacco Control Program (TCP) that was built as a grassroots community outreach effort.
 The website is a free resource for those who want to quit on their own or help a friend or loved one quit, and for healthcare providers who identify that their patients are tobacco users and have a desire to quit.

-TFL works state-wide to eliminate tobacco-related health disparities in vulnerable populations with a focus on African-Americans, low socioeconomic communities and LBGT individuals.
-TFL works with the Communities of Color Network (CoC) and LBGT coaltion to provide support and technical assistance to ensure that members of these communities affected by health disparities are well informed about the dangers of tobacco, and that these communities are prepared to take action to protect themselves from unhealthy exposure.
+TFL works state-wide to eliminate tobacco-related health disparities in vulnerable populations with a focus on African-Americans, low socioeconomic communities, and LBGT individuals.
+TFL works with the Communities of Color Network (CoC) and LBGT coalition to provide support and technical assistance to ensure that members of these communities affected by health disparities are well informed about the dangers of tobacco, and that these communities are prepared to take action to protect themselves from unhealthy exposure.

 The Louisiana Healthy Communities Coalition strives to improve the health and quality of life of Louisianans by mobilizing communities through policy and system implementation, as well as spearheading environmental changes in order to build healthier communities.
 You can learn more about their wide-ranging efforts at HealthyLouisiana.org.

-The Coalition for a Tobacco-Free Louisiana (CTFLA) and its subsidiary, The Coalition for a Smoke-Free New Orleans, are key partners of TFL's campaign efforts to create a tobacco-free state, and expand smoke-free environments one city at a time.
+The Coalition for a Tobacco-Free Louisiana (CTFLA) and its subsidiary, the Coalition for a Smoke-Free New Orleans, are key partners of TFL's campaign efforts to create a tobacco-free state, and expand smoke-free environments one city at a time.
 The CTFLA aims to strengthen policies that provide protection against the harmful effects of secondhand smoke and encourage tobacco-free living.